 Looking at some prior consolidation breakouts with somewhat similar setups we can see the price typically ran between 24% and 28%, with a bigger one recently of 45% (they don’t need to be exact, and the prior entries don’t need to be perfect, we are just getting an idea of how far price is running).
 Therefore, I reasoned a 23% target had a good chance of being reached on the consolidation breakout I was trading.

 I close trades prior to earnings (The Es along the bottom of the chart).
 If this trade hasn’t reached the target by then, I close the trade before the earnings are released.
+I have separate strategies for trading earnings.

 Here’s one more example.